-In the final weeks of the semester, you will assemble your portfolio and write an in-class final essay.
+Final grade: In the final weeks of the semester, you will assemble your portfolio, write a brief cover letter, and write an in-class final essay.
 Your final grade will be based on the scores given to your portfolio and final exam by two readers.
-The portfolio is worth 70% and the final exam is worth 30% of the final grade.
-(See grading rubric and grading scale included in this greensheet.)
+The portfolio is worth 70% and the final exam is worth 30% of the final grade. (see grading rubric and grading scale included in this greensheet).
+To receive a C or higher for course, you must receive at least 70% out of 100% on your portfolio and final exam combined.
+(Please note: The eligibility points are not calculated as part of your final grade).